-If we told you that you could save as much as 85% of your landscape irrigation water you’d probably call us crazy.
-And so be it, because we are claiming it is possible and here is how:
+If we told you that you could save as much as 85% of your landscape water you’d probably call us crazy.
+And so be it, because we are claiming it is possible, and here is how:

 Consistent investments over a number of years can be an effective strategy to accumulate wealth.
 Even small additions to your water savings add up to huge savings over time.

 We call it the six degrees of compound savings, and it is magical just like compound interest.

 1) The first degree of savings – A Smart Controller.